 The wreck of the Britannic lying on the sea bed off Kea.
 Image courtesy of Britannic wiki

-Britannic was the largest vessel to sink during the Great War; there was no catastrophic loss of life, unlike with the Lusitania, and no deliberate targeting of a Hospital Ship was evident (although the possibility of a torpedo attack remained a possibility for many decades).
+Britannic was the largest vessel to sink during the Great War; there was no catastrophic loss of life, unlike with the Lusitania, and no deliberate targeting of a Hospital Ship was evident (although the concept of a torpedo attack remained a possibility for many decades).
 As a result the story of the Britannic is now largely forgotten.

 Listed below, for the first time, is a list of all those who perished in HMHS Britannic.